zaimramlan/java-katmana-web-app/README.md

 - Install Gradle according to your platform.
 - Copy jetty-env.xml.sample to jetty-env.xml.
 Modify the database setting according to your database setting.
-- Run `gradle runApp'.
+- Run `gradle appRun'.
 It should now download all dependencies and if everything works, it will also migrate your database and everything will be fine.
 - If it says something about your db driver cannot be found, put your db driver jar in jettyJar directory.

 Used Library, Tools and some Implication